SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 Points are calculated based on parameters for each type of participation activity in Piazza.
 They are all set to 1 by default.
 Liking your own posted content does not count.
 Ideally, performance summary and private bot messages should only be sent once a day, but to show our use case works, they are sent every 10 seconds.

-The below code snippet is the Cron time scheduler to schedule the performance summary and private bot messages sent every 10 seconds.
+The below code snippet is the Cron time scheduler `(located in events/ready.js)` to schedule the performance summary and private bot messages sent every 10 seconds.
 To schedule this task to send daily, we can simply change `'*/10 * * * * *'` in the second line to something like `'0 0 0 * * *'`.
 This way, a message will be sent at 12 A.M.
 EST everyday.

 ```{js}
 let scheduledMessage = new cron.CronJob(